NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 + A Nonzero operator is used in the trained model in pyTorch which is not natively supported before TensorRT 8.5, so it fails to parse from ONNX into  TensorRT.

-### pyTorch-LayerNorm
+### pyTorch-AddScalar

-+ Replace a subgraph as Layer Normalization Plugin during exporting model from pyTorch to ONNX to TensorRT.
++ Replace a subgraph as AddScalar Plugin during exporting model from pyTorch to ONNX to TensorRT.

-### TensorFlow1-AddScalar

-Replace a subgraph as AddScale Plugin during exporting model from TensorFlow1 to ONNX to TensorRT.

-### TensorFlow1-LayerNorm[TODO]

-+ Replace a subgraph as Layer Normalization Plugin during exporting model from TensorFlow1 to ONNX to TensorRT.

-+ Here we can see the different pattern of Layer Normalization beteen pyTorch and TensorFlow1.

-### TensorFlow2-AddScalar

-Replace a subgraph as AddScale Plugin during exporting model from TensorFlow2 to ONNX to TensorRT.

-### TensorFlow2-LayerNorm[TODO]
+### pyTorch-BigNode

-+ Replace a subgraph as Layer Normalization Plugin during exporting model from TensorFlow2 to ONNX to TensorRT.
++ Replace a big submodule in pyTorch graph and replace it as plugins during exporting model from pyTorch to ONNX to TensorRT.

 ---